Arrival in Cairo

 Advising and course registration is done prior to your arrival by the Office of International Programs and Services.
 There is no online web registration for study-abroad students.
-It is important to work closely with your home university adviser to ensure the courses you choose will transfer back to your home university.
+It is important to work closely with your home university advisor to ensure the courses you choose will transfer back to your home university.
 Explore the variety of courses available to you, and their prerequisites, in the AUC catalog.

 Arrival at the Airport

 The International Student Orientation is scheduled the week before classes begin.
 It includes a series of lectures and sessions to prepare new students for AUC and life in Cairo.
-During orientation, you may take care of routine transactions, such as obtaining your student ID card, taking placement tests, and late registration.
+During orientation, you may take care of routine transactions, such as obtaining your student ID card and your student visa, taking placement tests, and completing late registration.
 You may also take a campus tour to begin learning your way around campus and meet new and returning students.
 Upon arrival, you will receive a welcome pack, including orientation information.
 International Peer Leaders (IPLs) will be present to welcome you and guide you around campus.

-The American University in Cairo is an English-language University.
-All courses are taught in English.
-For those of you coming to AUC with no background in the Arabic language, the University offers a non-degree, intensive 20-hour course in Egyptian colloquial Arabic that starts during orientation.
+All courses at AUC are taught in English but for those of you coming to AUC with no background in the Arabic language, the University offers an optional non-degree, intensive 20-hour course in Egyptian colloquial Arabic that starts during orientation.
 The cost for this course is $280 and can be paid upon arrival in USD or Egyptian pounds.